ereichl42/ODA-Pisa/specification.md

 - Importing and merging the data from the PISA study and education investments from various countries.
 - Cleaning and preprocessing the data to prepare it for analysis.
 - Conducting statistical analyses to examine the relationship between PISA results and education investments.
-- Developing visualizations (e.g. charts, graphs, maps) to illustrate the findings.
+- Developing visualizations to illustrate the findings.
-- Interpreting the results and deriving conclusions.

 ## User Story
 | As a             | I want to                                                                                          | So that